xcruxiex/BBDThemes/README.md

 # BBDThemes

-These are all the themes i have picked up from other devs throwing them out, or made by my own, I hope you enojoy! :)
+These are all the themes i have picked up from other devs throwing them out, or made by my own, I hope you enjoy! :)

 # 1. My Themes!!
 ## NewElectro v1.0